-Martha Clare Morris, ScD, a Rush nutritional epidemiologist, and her colleagues developed the MIND diet based on research showing a correlation linking certain foods and nutrients to effects on brain function.
+The late Martha Clare Morris, ScD, a nutritional epidemiologist, and her colleagues at Rush and Harvard developed the MIND diet based on research showing a correlation linking certain foods and nutrients to effects on brain function.
 The MIND diet is a hybrid of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets.
 Both have been found to reduce the risk of cardiovascular conditions, such as hypertension, diabetes, heart attack and stroke.

 Best diet for healthy eating

-The MIND diet includes healthy and unhealthy food groups.
-The healthy food group includes two or more daily servings of vegetables, of which one serving is a leafy green, three servings per day of whole grains; one serving of nuts and beans every other day; poultry and a half cup of berries five days per week; two tablespoons of extra virgin olive oil a day; and at least one fish meal weekly.
-The unhealthy food group limits butter to no more than one to two teaspoons a day, eating less than five servings a week of sweets and pastries, less than four servings a week of red meat, no more than one ounce of whole-fat cheese weekly, and no more than one meal of fried or fast food per week.
+The MIND diet emphasizes healthy food groups while limiting unhealthy foods.
+The healthy food group includes two or more daily servings of vegetables, of which one serving is a leafy green; three servings per day of whole grains; a serving of beans three times weekly; one ounce of nuts/nut butters and a half cup of berries five days per week; two tablespoons of extra virgin olive oil a day; poultry twice weekly, and at least one fish meal weekly.

-The good news about the MIND diet is that benefits have been shown for people following the diet in moderation – meaning one does not have to achieve target goal for each food in order to gain brain health benefits.
+One advantage of the MIND diet is that benefits have been shown for people following the diet in moderation – meaning one does not have to achieve the target goal for each food in order to gain brain health benefits.
 For example, a person who is having difficulty limiting intake of red meat to less than four servings per week could still be considered a healthy eater, provided they were reaching the goal of at least one serving of leafy green vegetables each day.

 Easiest diet to follow

 “Because the MIND diet calls for daily servings of vegetables, a good strategy is to begin each main meal with a plate of salad or other veggies first,” Ventrelle added.
 “Even during celebrations or special occasions, a person can fill up on the healthier options before eating other foods.
 This can be helpful with controlling portions of more indulgent foods, since it takes 20 minutes for the brain to receive the hormonal message that the stomach is full.”

 Best diet overall

-Not only does the MIND diet seem to provide long-term protection against cognitive decline and Alzheimer’s disease; it also is rich in healthy foods like vegetables, berries, whole grains, fish, olive oil and nuts.
+Not only does the MIND diet seem to provide long-term protection against cognitive decline and Alzheimer’s disease, it also promotes overall health, including cardiovascular benefits.